airbnb/lottie/docs/android/android.md

 The simplest way to use it is with LottieAnimationView:

 Lottie support loading bundled animations from res/raw or assets/.
-It is recommended to use res/raw because you can use static references to your animationt through `R` instead of just using string names.
+It is recommended to use res/raw because you can use static references to your animation through `R` instead of just using string names.
 This can also aid in build static analysis because it can track the usage of your animations.
 #### From res/raw (`lottie_rawRes`) or assets/ (`lottie_fileName`)
 ```xml
 <com.airbnb.lottie.LottieAnimationView